Jacobog02/Jacobog02.github.io/index.md

 excerpt: "About Me..."
 ---

-I am a Oregon Health & Science University.
+MS student in Bioinformatics at Oregon Health & Science University.

 ## Current Interests and Projects:

-- Eating
+- NGS sequencing
-- Bees
+- Genetically Triggered Aortopathy
-- Science
+- Tea

+This will become a more meaningful info soon.
 !
 [Jetpackcat](https://octodex.github.com/images/jetpacktocat.png)